clipchak/YouTubePlaylistToSpotifyPlaylist/README.md

 ![Image](https://github.com/clipchak/YouTubePlaylistToSpotifyPlaylist/blob/master/images/workingGif.gif)  |  ![Image](https://github.com/clipchak/YouTubePlaylistToSpotifyPlaylist/blob/master/images/workingGifSpotify.gif)

-A python script that turns any public YouTube playlist into a Spotify playlist
+A python script that turns any public YouTube playlist into a Spotify playlist.
+This project is an improved version of the project shown in this [video](https://www.youtube.com/watch?v=7J_qcttfnJA)
 - Can take any public YouTube song playlist and immediately move it to Spotify
 - Loops through to include every song on the playlist
 - Uses Facebook's web crawler for better reliability